Uninstalling Local

 See the OS specific section below for details on how to manage the Local app on your machine.

-3. The Local app’s configuration directory.
+3. The Local app’s configuration directory

-Local stores its configuration run-time files within a folder and makes is possible for the settings of each site to be persisted between different versions of Local.
+Local stores its configuration run-time files within a folder and makes it possible for the settings of each site to be persisted between different versions of Local.
 Quitting Local and deleting this folder will essentially be like a reset for the Local app.

-NOTE: This folder is also where the raw server files are stored each site, including the raw database files.
+This folder is also where the raw server files are stored each site, including the raw database files.
 Be sure to take a backups of any important site before doing anything within the configuration folder!